 While technology-based solutions will be essential to meeting our shared goals, nature is the one we have at our fingertips right now.Max Scher, Head of Clean Energy & Carbon Programs, Salesforce

 The journey to one trillion trees

-Though Scher has been with Salesforce’s sustainability team for six years, his focus shifted more intently on nature-based solutions came in January 2020, when Salesforce collaborated with longtime partner the World Economic Forum to launch 1t.org — a new initiative designed to conserve, restore and grow 1 trillion trees by 2030.
+Though Scher has been with Salesforce’s sustainability team for six years, his focus shifted more intently on nature-based solutions in January 2020, when Salesforce collaborated with longtime partner the World Economic Forum to launch 1t.org — an initiative designed to conserve, restore, and grow 1 trillion trees by 2030.